Babilinx/zoc/README.md

 # Zoc

-Zoc is a block oriented, stack based concatenative programming language highly inspired by Zig.
+Zoc is a block oriented, stack based concatenative programming language inspired by Zig, Forth and Porth.

+The goal is to provide a feature-full language that can be self hosted and used for everyday programming (or not).

+`Zoc` programs lives on the stack; no heap allocation except the ones you make.

+`Zoc` have a strong typing that make memory errors harder to do.

 # Features
 - Compiled
 - Stack based
 - Concatenative
 - Strongly typed
-- Errors as values
-- Can call C function
 - No hidden allocations
 - No hidden control flow
-- Somewhat data oriented design
+- Usable in production (or not)

 # State
-- [x] Lexer
+- [x] Lexer 🚧
-- [ ] Parser 🚧
+- [x] Parser
-	- [ ] Ast
+- [x] ZIR generation
-- [ ] ZIR generation
+- [ ] Type analysis
 - [ ] Semantic analysis
-	- [ ] Type analysis
-- [ ] AIR generation
+- [x] AIR generation
-- [ ] Code generation
+- [x] Code generation
-	- [ ] LLVM

 # Roadmap
-- [ ] Basic arithmetic
+- [x] Basic arithmetic
 - [ ] Basic type checking
+- [ ] `@syscall`
 - [ ] Basic functions
 - [ ] Stack manipulation
 - [ ] Basic if else-if else